-This rating model provides and enhances our services, enables Council to meet its key financial ratios and provide organisational capacity to support the future growth of the organisation and the implementation of strategic plans such as Mount Gambier 2035 and the Sport, Recreation and Open Space Strategy (SROSS).
+This rating model enables Council to enhance services, meet key financial ratios and allows capacity to support the future growth of the organisation and the implementation of strategic plans such as Mount Gambier 2035 and the Sport, Recreation and Open Space Strategy (SROSS).
 We not only continue our existing services, but also have priority projects enhancing our unique local spaces, such as Umpherston Sinkhole/Balumbul and the Crater Lakes area.
 We are also looking forward to working with volunteers, including establishing some new programs which will make our city even more attractive and improve liveability.
 We are investing in the arts, and in designing the shape of our city.